enricovara/AV_waveform_visualiser/README.md

 # Video Processing Toolkit

-This repository contains a Python script for processing videos with embedded sound visualization.
-The script performs multiple operations, including extracting audio and video streams, downscaling, audio padding, and finally, combining processed video frames with corresponding sound wave visualizations.
+A Python script for embedding sound waveform visualization into videos.
+Useful for example to select start and end points based on video and audio, for later processing.

 ## Features